 ■Successful completion of ITD102, ITD104, ITD105, and ITD106 may be substituted for ITD122

-Ω MTH124 or MTH125 should only be taken by students planning to transfer to a four-year institution.
+$\Omega$ MTH124 or MTH125 should only be taken by students planning to transfer to a four-year institution.

-Student may elect to take ACC121 Principles of Accounting as an introduction to accounting prior to taking this course.
+\Student may elect to take ACC121 Introduction to Accounting prior to taking this course.